RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 (2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a><br>
   - <b>Comedic Metaphor - "Some Like It Hot (1959) Trailer | MGM Studios" - </b> https://www.youtube.com/watch?v=97TYs2YXbJw
 <br>
-<b><i>Now Optimistic for others to build, We will be improving this with cases analysis, as well as knowledge in VISUAL AND PERFORMING ARTS or "Hollywood" Cases, which will increase the quality improvements accessible and to save lives!!</i></b>
+<b><i>Now Optimistic for others to Build - We will be improving this with cases analysis, as well as knowledge in VISUAL AND PERFORMING ARTS or "Hollywood" Cases, which will increase the quality improvements accessible and to save lives!!</i></b>